sts10/blackbox/docs/diy-setup.md

 Type `yes` and hit enter.

-You'll then be asked to enter "box@blackbox.local's password".
+You'll then be asked to enter "`box@blackbox.local`'s password".
 Enter the password you created in step 2 (tip: If you need to paste your password, use `command+shift+v`).

 If you enter your password correctly, you'll see a message like this:
 ```text